 Regular organization meetings and activities are not considered campus events.

 The sponsoring organization is responsible for managing the event with concern for the health and safety of all attendees of the event.
+Any student event that poses a potential threat to persons or property may be subject to the provisions of this policy as determined by the Student Activities Office.

 The price of admission, if any, must be established in advance of the event and must be posted at the door.